 Traveling with pre-school-age children is generally easier than traveling with younger kids.
 As we’ve already discussed, toddlers don’t understand what’s happening around them very well so you won’t be able to explain everything to them.

 However, preschoolers do understand what’s happening around them, which makes traveling with them a lot easier.
-You’ll find that they love being able to explore new places and learn about different cultures.
+You’ll find that they love exploring new places and learning about different cultures.

 Traveling With School-Age Children

-If you’re planning to travel with your older child, you should know that there are certain things that you need to prepare ahead of time.
+If you’re planning to travel with your older child, you should know that there are certain things you need to prepare beforehand.
 For example, you need to make sure that you pack enough travel snacks for your child.

 Likewise, it’s a good idea to let your school-aged child have more involvement in planning the trip.
 They don’t have to plan the whole thing but ask them for their input about what they would like to do on the trip.